darraghoriordan/eslint-plugin-nestjs-typed/README.md

 ## Why use this package?

-If you use NestJs (https://nestjs.com/) then these rules will help keep you usage of decorators consistent.
+If you use NestJs (https://nestjs.com/) then these rules will help you to prevent common bugs and issues.
+They mostly check that you are using decorators correctly.

 See the following summaries